A Brief Introduction to Linear Discriminant Analysis

 What is Linear Discriminant Analysis?

 Linear Discriminant Analysis (LDA) is a statistical technique for categorizing data into groups.
 It identifies patterns in features to distinguish between different classes.
 For instance, it may analyze characteristics like size and color to classify fruits as apples or oranges.
 LDA aims to find a straight line or plane that best separates these groups while minimizing overlap within each class.
 By maximizing the separation between classes, it enables accurate classification of new data points.
-In simpler terms, LDA helps make sense of data by finding the most effective way to separate different categories, aiding tasks like pattern recognition and classification.
+In simpler terms, LDA helps make sense of data by effectively finding the most efficient way to separate different categories.
+Consequently, this aids in tasks like pattern recognition and classification.

 • Logistic Regression is one of the most popular linear classification models that perform well for binary classification but falls short in the case of multiple classification problems with well-separated classes.
 While LDA handles these quite efficiently.